April 27, 2016 (Wednesday)

 Tej was driving his Silver Golf Hatchback Volkswagen (2005) when he left the house and had with him his car keys, phone, and wallet.
 The car had Victoria license plates with the ID# TTF 517.

 It is here that the situation becomes confusing.
-Approximately an hour and a half later, Tej’s car was spotted in Healesville, a town about a hours drive east of Melbourne instead.
+Approximately an hour and a half later, Tej’s car was spotted in Healesville, a town about an hour drive east of Melbourne instead.

 CCTV recorded Tej’s car at around 11:30am on Maroondah Highway near the Green Street intersection.
 The highway is the most direct route from Bonview Crescent to Healesville where the car was spotted.
 Tej’s cell phone also was recorded for the last time around 11:50am by a tower in Healesville.